shielsr/assignment-02/documentation.md

     - Green
     - Orange
     - Black
-- A 'Generate' button to put the options together into an array.
  - A visual representation of the roll of pastilles.
+ - An order form.

 ## Prioritised tasks:
-1. Create a html page with a form allowing the user to set the amount of each flavour of pastille they'd like per pack using dropdowns.
+1. Create a html page with a form allowing the user to set the amount of each flavour of pastille they'd like.
-2. The packet must contain a max number of sweets (12)
+2. The form must have constraints so that the packet contains exactly 12 sweets.
+3. Use a `<canvas>` to show a mockup of the pastilles.
-3. Create a 'step 2' order shipping form.
+3. Create a 'Step 2' order shipping form.

 ## Wireframes